Burnham-on-Sea High Lighthouse: Automation and upgrade

 When electricity was brought to Burnham in 1927 a 1000-watt incandescent light bulb was installed in each lighthouse (replacing the paraffin vapour burners then in use) which rendered the keepers redundant.
-(Burnham was the first Trinity House lighthouse in England to be converted from manned to unmanned automatic operation, following the automation of their lighthouses at Trwyn Du and St Tudwal's Island in Wales five years earlier.)
+(Burnham was the first Trinity House lighthouse in England to be converted from staffed to unstaffed automatic operation, following the automation of their lighthouses at Trwyn Du and St Tudwal's Island in Wales five years earlier.)
 A submarine cable was laid between the two lighthouses and the characteristics of the two lights were synchronised (being controlled by a 'motor driven character machine' installed in the High lighthouse, which controlled both light circuits together).
 Both lights were given an occulting characteristic, the Low light occulting every 2.5 seconds, the High light every 5 seconds.
 In each location the lamp was set within a sectional fixed optic, backed by a dioptric mirror.
 An automatic lamp changer was provided: in the event of a lamp failure the spare bulb was brought into operation and if it also failed an acetylene lamp would be automatically lit.

 As of 2 December 1969, the characteristic of the High light was altered to one white flash every 7.5 seconds.
 At the same time, a subsidiary sector light was introduced, shown from a lower window in the same tower (focal height: 79 ft) to indicate the correct bearing for the deep-water channel; it was a fixed light with red, white and green sectors.
 The new sector light rendered the Low lighthouse surplus to requirements and it was therefore deactivated on the same date.